sergivalverde/nicMSlesions/README.md

 ![image](./gifs/check_updates.gif)

-Of course, more advances users can update the software pulling the latest version of the repository using:
+Of course, more advanced users can update the software pulling the latest version from the repository using:

 ```
 cd /where/nicMSlesions/lives